Why this matters

 New Jersey cottage food — your questions answered.

-How do I get a permit in New Jersey?
+Do you need a permit to sell food in New Jersey?

 New Jersey cottage food laws: what is the short version?

 New Jersey requires permit before selling cottage food.
 The listed cost is $100.
 The annual gross sales cap is $50,000.
-New Jersey allows online orders, seller delivery for cottage food sellers in the current data.
+New Jersey allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food permit in New Jersey?
+Do I need a cottage food license or permit in New Jersey?

 Yes.
 New Jersey requires permit before selling cottage food.
 The listed cost is $100.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.